zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Thierry says, “I was actually thinking about Jimmy.
 He’s wearing cutoffs and flip- flops.
 Where is his professionalism?”
 “Cutoffs” are  shorts that are made by cutting off the legs of pants, especially jeans. the key to “cutoffs” is that when you cut off the bottom of the pant leg, you don’t s ew up the bottom of the shorts, or what are now shorts, to make them look nice.
 So “cutoffs” are very informal.
 They don’t look very “dressy,” we might say.
 They d on’t look very formal.
 Of course they are shorts, and so by definition usuall y shorts are not formal wear.

 “Flip-flops” (flip-flops) are basically a very simp le kind of sandal, which is something that you wear on your feet.
-It’s a type o f shoe that you wear on your feet that doesn’t have a top on it.
+It’s a type of shoe that you wear on your feet that doesn’t have a top on it.
 That’s what a s andal is.
 “Flip-flops” are a type of sandal that you would wear to, say, the beach.
 T hat’s why Thierry is asking about Jimmy’s “professionalism” – that is, his abil ity to behave appropriately in a business or professional situation.

 Olga continues complaining.
 She says, “Don’t they k now how they’re dressed can affect their careers?”
 She’s saying that the pe ople who are dressing this way don’t realize that the way you dress can affect how  well you do at work and what kind of jobs you can get.
 Olga says, “Some people c an’t see past poor fashion choices.”
 The expression “to not be able to see pas t” something means that someone is unable not to notice something even thou gh you are perhaps trying not to notice.